 "What audacity!
 I am no simple scholar!
 I possess the forbidden knowledge of the Black Books; I retain understanding of things weaklings like you would not be able to comprehend in their lifetimes!"
 The strange man growled, the earth shaking in response to his fury.

 "Have you read all the books here?"
-The man was quiet, but Malvina could only suppose the only reason she wasn't stared at evilly was the fact that his mask got in the way.
+She asked, and the man was quiet, but Malvina could guess the only reason she wasn't stared at evilly was the fact that his mask got in the way.

 "Hermaeus Mora is the patron of information and memory, the keeper of knowledge in its entirety.
 The Apocrypha is an endless library; I have spent lifetimes of yours here, harvesting the power it offers.
 Power I have been given access to at a great price."
 There was something peculiar and foreboding in the way Miraak stated the last part, even with the dull, hard edge of his speech.
 It was still not what she wanted to hear, though; it didn't really answer her question.